-So after all these years of trying to use Garmin’s BaseCamp tool to pan the layout of caches, I finally got to wondering what else was available, and I started exploring Memory-Map (see Memory-Map).
+After several years of trying to use Garmin’s Basecamp tool to plan the layout of caches, I finally got to wondering what else was available, and I started exploring Memory-Map (see Memory-Map).
 I spent a while doing it, but now I’m finished I really like it.

 This leads me quite naturally into a discussion about the main weakness of using Memory-Map though.
 They don’t sell up-to-date maps for very many places apart from Great Britain (the 1:25,000 OS Explorer maps), France (the IGN 1:25,000 map) and the USA (DeLorme 1:24,000 topo maps).
-There’s a bunch of free ones for much of the world but they are of such a resolution that they are of no use for the purpose of planning caching trips (or writing blog posts about previous trips).
-Coverage of the world seems patchy, and I failed to find any reasonable way of making Memory-Map compatible maps from other inputs like Freizeitkarte.
-That’s not to say you can’t do it, it’s just to say I’ve not had the patience to sit and figure it out.
+There’s a bunch of free ones for much of the world but they aren’t detailed enough for planning caching trips.
+Coverage of the world seems patchy.
+I also failed to find any reasonable way of making Memory-Map compatible maps from other inputs like Freizeitkarte.
+That’s not to say you can’t do it, it’s just to say I’ve not had the patience to do it.

 So, moving on, the second thing you need to make a decent geocaching planning tool is a way of uploading shed-loads of geocaches onto the map.
-In this case I wasn’t quite sure where to go until I stumbled across some documentation on Google about a macro written for GSAK (which I also use) which outputs content for Memory-Map based on caches stored in GSAK.
-The macro is written by rutson and it is available as one of the standard downloadable macros from GSAK on their online macro index.
-I won’t explain how to get there – if you don’t use GSAK you don’t need to know, and if you do use GSAK you’ll know where this is.
-The macro concerned appears in the online list as “rMMe” (rutson’s Memory Map export).
+In this case I wasn’t quite sure where to go until I stumbled across some documentation on Google about a macro written for GSAK.
+I use GSAK a lot.
+The macro outputs content for Memory-Map based on caches stored in GSAK.
+It was written by rutson and is one of the standard downloadable macros from GSAK on their online macro index.
+I won’t explain how to get there – if you don’t use GSAK you don’t need to know, and if you do use GSAK you’ll know where it is.
+It’s in the online list as “rMMe” (rutson’s Memory Map export).

 When I tried this the first time it was fully functional, but I had two issues with it :

-- It allocates icons to cache types in a way I didn’t like the way it allocated icons to cache types.
+- I didn’t like the way it allocated icons to cache types.
 Some cache types were missing and the selection criterion for various parameters like “Found”, “Archived”, “Owned” and so on didn’t seem to be complete (Yes, I have some caches that I have found and that I now own, and which have corrected coordinates.
 The macro wouldn’t allow all of those in one icon).

 - I wasn’t particularly keen on the icons.
-If you’ve seen the post about Custom Icons you’ll know I like big, bold and clear colours and geometric shapes, so that they are easily discernible against the background of a busy map.
+If you’ve seen the post about Garmin Custom Icons you’ll know I like big, bold and clear colours and geometric shapes.
+They are easily discernible against the background of a busy map.

 The way to get rid of these issues, as you would expect, was a bit time-consuming.